- We strive to provide complete care for our patients. Learn more about all the services we provide.

 My practice differs from the usual veterinary office in that the main service I provide is my expertise rather than conventional services like surgery and radiographs.
 For these services you will be referred back to your local/conventional veterinarian as needed.

 The first appointment is quite extensive, running an average of 45 - 90 minutes.
 Following appointments generally last 10 - 30 minutes.
 The time between appointments is usually three weeks to three months, and can be more frequent in acute states.
 The total length of time needed to treat most chronic disease cases is two months to one year, depending on the difficulty of the case.
-My fees are laid out in detail in the fee schedule.

 I take payment for phone consults in the form of credit card (Visa or MasterCard only).
 I take payment for in-clinic appointments in the form of credit card (Visa or MasterCard only), cheque, or cash.